ACM-Research/coding-challenge-2023-spring/README.md

 - Supergiant -> Star Type = 4
 - Hypergiant -> Star Type = 5

+---

+## INSTRUCTIONS: Please read this carefully, do not skim this!

-Here's the coding challenge: What can you do with all of this data?
-Yes, this is an open-ended question and your answer should be a brief report, showcasing your skills.
+Here's the coding challenge: **What can you do with all of this data?** Yes, this is an **open-ended** question and your answer should be a brief report, showcasing your skills.
 Can you find a pattern, answer a question, or create a visualization?
 In case nothing comes to mind, here are some ideas, with varying complexity:

 - What is the most common star type in the data?
 - What common patterns do you notice between any two properties?
 Ex: Is there a relationship between the star color and temperature?